 Web technologies stay relevant because they evolve and adapt based on expectations.
 In today’s world, content consumption is constantly increasing and evolving by setting new standards and trends.
 Therefore, mobile usage is also increasing worldwide and the importance of mobile-friendly websites becomes more and more significant.
 HTML5 has no restriction when it comes to devices, so it is a logical choice to use it for the creation and display of interactive and dynamic content.
 We can already see the improvement in regards to the loading time of a website.

 Given that HTML5 is an ever-changing language much like the languages we speak every day, this one continuously adapts to our needs for better communication.
 This means that as time passes, it will only become easier to understand, to learn, and to use, providing us with a fast and pleasant experience.

 By 2020 Flash will stop being part of the internet altogether and will become part of history.
 Although it started as a pioneer which revolutionized the practice of dynamic content for an entire generation, like any non-adaptable program, it was replaced by technologies able to evolve and change constantly.
 Most web developers embraced the change, and soon enough those who didn’t will have no choice but to follow the trend.

 Based on all of our research and even more important so, our experience, we are confident when we say that HTML5 is the better choice when it comes to interactive or dynamic content for websites.
 Especially, as the next transformation of the Internet aims towards standardization and a more semantic structure and performance.

 At Wiredelta, we offer a variety of services that can help you build your own HTML5 based web apps to grow your business.
-You can visit our blog and learn everything you need to know about web development technical terms, new ways to improve your website, how to build your own app, and much more.
+You can explore our site and learn everything you need to know about web development technical terms, new ways to improve your website, how to build your own app, and much more.